robbiewatt1/ClimateDiffuse/README.md

 The script 'download_ERA5/ERA5_download_my_dates_sfc.sh` downloads the variables (temperature at 2m and zonal and meridional winds at 100 hPa) for all years of ERA5 up to 2022 and saves files into a directory named `data/`.
 You may need to edit data directories.
 Note that we subsample in time to reduce the size of the dataset (see file `preprocessing_subsample.py`).
 Data is concatenated into yearly samples and saved as `samples_{year}.nc`.

 ### Training
+To train either the diffusion or unet models from scratch, simply run the `src/TrainDiffusion.py` or `src/TrainUnet.py` script from the project root directory.

 ### Inference
 After training, the inference scripts can be run in the following order: